All Episodes

 You understand and are well-versed on what the attempt is, and you're not going to put up with it.

-Um it'll be it'll be fascinating if they try, because it will be crystal clear to one and all just exactly what they fear and how they deal with it.
+And it'll be fascinating if they try, because it will be crystal clear to one and all just exactly what they fear and how they deal with it.

 They're afraid to come into the arena of ideas and debate these things.

-Uh they just have to either try to destroy or discredit or silence the people who say things they would rather not hear.
+They just have to either try to destroy or discredit or silence the people who say things they would rather not hear.

 All right, I can't go any further without apologizing.

-I just I ha I I I have to apologize, folks.
+I have to apologize, folks.

 But you can't do that.

-Uh I've I've I've I have had a bunch of little nagging distractions in this hour that I should have dealt with before the well, some of them I couldn't deal with before the program because they didn't happen until after the program started.
+I have had a bunch of little nagging distractions in this hour that I should have dealt with before the program.

 After all, I'm a highly trained broadcast specialist.

-Well, it won't happen again in today's show.
+It won't happen again in today's show.

-I I promise you that.
+I promise you that.

 Yes, you're always still ahead.

-I mean, me at 50%'s better than anybody else out there at 2,000.
+I mean, me at 50% is better than anybody else out there at 2,000.

-I understand all that, but still, I my objective here is to give you to meet and surpass your expectations every day, and I have not done it in this hour.
+I understand all that, but still, my objective here is to give you to meet and surpass your expectations every day, and I have not done it in this hour.

-And for that, uh I apologize.
+And for that, I apologize.

-It is it is strange.
+It is strange.

-I asked Snerdley with all of these attempts to hush me up since 1988.
+I ask snardly, with all of these attempts to hush me up since 1988, why is this one bothering you so much?

-Uh anyway, one of the reasons it bothers me is because I know it doesn't bother you.
+Anyway, one of the reasons it bothers me is because I know it doesn't bother you.

-Because the House Democrats are waging war on Rush Limbaugh, and they're now doing it being quoted in the media.
+You just let this stuff roll off, and this one ought to bother you because the House Democrats are waging war on Rush Limbaugh, and they're now doing it being quoted in the media.

 They are waging war on you.

-Meanwhile, they give Al Qaeda a pass.
+Meanwhile, they give Al-Qaeda a pass.

 They have tried to secure defeat in Iraq.

-They're doing everything they can to uh ignore genuine threats to the country and now focusing full energy on you, and it ought to make you livid.
+They're doing everything they can to ignore genuine threats to the country and now focusing full energy on you.

 And I said, I don't have time to get livid.